deepray-AI/deepray/docs/tutorials/README.md

 4. Follow the guidelines of the template
 5. "Save a copy in GitHub" and select your new branch.
 The notebook should be named `subpackage_submodule`
-6. Submit the branch as a PR on the TF-Addons GitHub
+6. Submit the branch as a PR on the Deepray GitHub